nikhilmodak/gulp-ngdocs/README.md

 });
 ```

-To use a different angularjs version pass `angular` and `angular-animate` files in scripts.
+To use a different AngularJS version pass `angular` and `angular-animate` files in scripts.

 ```js
 gulp.task('ngdocs', [], function () {